Rupert Sanders’ Ghost in the Shell – A Splinter in the MachineDecember 18, 2017 9:24 pm Leave your thoughts

 Consumerists dream of bio-mechanical enhancements, while free spirits are commodified by the corporate machine.

 Today you accept the cookies, consent to apps tracking you, let spy gadgets in your pocket and home.
 Tomorrow, in a Sci-Fi extrapolation, people depend on synthetic bodies or the odd bio enhancement to make life better.
-Their well-being depends the corporations of the future noir genre.
-It’s an existence of just being here automatically with the reason “why” disappearing into the back of their minds.
+This well-being depends on the corporations of the future noir genre.
+It’s an existence of just being here automatically with the reason “why” disappearing into the back of the mind.
 Numbness with the occasional outburst of aggression and entertainment.
 Loneliness and alienation are the new natural state in the all-encompassing nameless city-state.
 This is the world of Scarlett Johansson‘s robotic special agent, a woman-machine hybrid for hire, an asset like today’s social networks users in a you-are-the-product business plan.

 Dark future corporations today seem outdated, have become an annoying cliché and people are indifferent to them after the too big to fail incidents of the early 21st century.
 Oblivious to cyberpunk overload and the whitewashed friendly megacorps, Ghost in the Shell’s thick ambiance of post-humanity is as overbearing as it is timely.
 Like in all of the series entries, the cybernetically augmented world is striking, terrifying and positioned at a small step away from the real world.
 There is a significant number of mood scenes and while the idiosyncrasy level isn’t as pronounced as in Oshii’s, it’s much more thoughtful than your average blockbuster.
 Every wizard-quality shot of technology effacing humanity, and there are a lot of them, is emotionally charged and arresting.